isomerpages/govtech-dsa/index.md

           description: View our finalists this year
           url: best-usability
       variant: floating
-      title: Digital Services Awards 2024 – Live Now!
+      title: Digital Services Awards 2024 Ceremony
       backgroundColor: gray
       alignment: right
       size: md
-      subtitle: Tune in to the livestream happening now until 1pm to discover the winners!
+      subtitle: Tune in to the livestream starting on 28 Nov, 9am to discover the winners!
   - infobar:
       title: What is the Digital Services Awards (DSA)?